Working during your studies

 - do a work placement, even if it is part of your course.

-If you want to be able to work, you must check that you meet all the requirements of the Tier 4 student Immigration Rules.
-If you do meet these requirements and you want to apply as a student, you will have to return to the country where you usually live and make an entry clearance application there.
+If you want to be able to work, and you want to apply for a Student Visa (if eligible), you will have to return to the country where you usually live and make an entry clearance application there.

 Other types of immigration permission

-If you are in the UK but are not a resident, a holder of a Tier 4 Visa or on a student visitor visa, check what your passport sticker or any other documents issued by the Home Office say about employment.
+If you are in the UK but are not a resident, a holder of a Student/Tier 4 Visa or on a standard visitor visa, check what your entry clearance or any other documents issued by the Home Office say about employment.

 You can usually work without restriction if the only condition in your passport is 'no recourse to public funds'.
-If it says 'no employment as a doctor in training', you can do any kind of work except employment as a doctor in training, which would usually be on the Foundation Programme.
+If it says 'no employment as a doctor in training', you can do any kind of work except employment as a doctor in training.

 What kind of work can you do?